 As reference, take a moment to study the following charts.
-Notice how the stochastic oscillator (bottom) compliments resistance and support lines in provding buy/sell signals.
-Mark the differences between the daily chart and the hourly chart.
+Notice how the stochastic oscillator (bottom) compliments resistance and support lines by provding buy/sell signals.
+Also pay attention to the differences between the daily chart and the hourly chart.

 In terms of strength and duration, you might expect to hold a position depending on which line it is you are trading from.
 A support/resistance line drawn on the 5 minute or 1 hour chart will not produce the same effect as a line drawn on the daily chart.
 The daily charts are by far the strongest signals and may lead to movements lasting days, weeks, or even months.
 The hourly charts are in the middle and may produce the same strong signal as the daily chart, but they are more likely to produce a movement lasting a few hours, days or weeks at best.
-The shorter time frames are the weakest and will provide the shortest duration movements.
-As always, keep a eye out for breakouts when working with support and resistance.
+Shorter time frames are weaker and will provide less lasting movements.
+As always, keep an eye out for breakouts when working with support and resistance.

 How to read profits

 Profit taking targets are the next higher or lower support or resistance line.
 If the trade is bullish and prices are moving higher from a support line, the next resistance target is your profit target.
 When prices reach that level, or if they begin to show signs of topping while near it, it is advisable that profits be taken.
 The stop-loss function can be set initially at -5% of your position.
 This will give the asset some wiggle room before making its move higher and will not damage accounts if triggered.

 As you embark on your next move, keep in mind that the IQ Option platform allows you to set a target profit as well which can be put before you open the deal.
 However, savvy traders will close once they have reached a specified price target like support or resistance.
 Using support and resistance lines is a great way to enhance your trading experience.
 The more you work on your trading skills and techniques, the greater you increase your chances of catching a big break.
 Why not give stochastic a try?Trade now